declanoller/declanoller.github.io/_posts/2019-11-15-variational-autoencoders-in-haskell-or-how-i-learned-to-stop-worrying-and-turn-my-friends-into-dogs.md

 ##### Brief VAE background

 I won't go too into the details of VAEs here, as there are a million tutorials for it (I'll post a few at the bottom).
-The theory in the [Kingma and Welling paper](https://arxiv.org/abs/1312.6114) that kicked them off is very readable.
+The theory in the[Kingma and Welling paper](https://arxiv.org/abs/1312.6114)that kicked them off is very readable.
 Here's the basic idea, using the typical notation: we have some data, $X$, and we're going to pretend that a very simplified model, $p$, generated it stochastically.
 This model has a latent variable, $z$ (a vector), that can take on different values, with probabilities $p(z)$.
 For a given value of $z$ it generates, the model can then generate data points $x$ with probabilities $p(x | z)$.
 So if you know the correct distribution of $p(z)$ and $p(x | z)$, you can generate data that's similar to/includes $X$.
 Typically, people choose the dimension of the latent space to be smaller than dimension of the data, because this 1) compresses the data, and 2) hopefully forces the latent space to learn a representation of the data that captures core features of it.
 ![](/assets/images/vae_schematic.png)

 However, this is abstract.
 The actual goal is to approximate this model with an "encoder", $q(z | x)$, to translate data to that underlying latent space we're assuming, and a "decoder" $p(x | z)$, that lets you produce data from latent values.
 That's the general approach and could be done in several ways.
 However, a common way (and what we'll do here) is to approximate the model using a specific NN structure with two (or, depending on how you want to count it, three) main parts: 1) the encoder takes the input $x$ and transforms it into a vector of $[\mu, \sigma]$, 2) These are combined into the latent variable $z = \mu + \sigma \epsilon$, where $\epsilon = \mathcal{U}(0,1)$, and 3) the decoder takes this $z$ and produces the output $y$.
 More on the specifics of this below.

-The loss term (see the paper for why this makes sense) is a sum of the "reconstruction error", which is just the MSE between $x$ and $\hat{x}$, and the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the prior $p(z)$ (which is usually taken to be $\mathcal{N}(0, 1)$ with the dimensions of $z$), and the encoder distribution $q(z | x)$.
+The loss term (see the paper for why this makes sense) is a sum of the "reconstruction error", which is just the MSE between $x$ and $\hat{x}$, and the[Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)between the prior $p(z)$ (which is usually taken to be $\mathcal{N}(0, 1)$ with the dimensions of $z$), and the encoder distribution $q(z | x)$.
 The motivation for the reconstruction error term is simple (we want to reproduce what we put in), but the KL div error is a little more opaque.
 It comes out of the math, but why does it make sense, intuitively?
 For a handwavy explanation, it penalizes the latent points for having less overlap with the prior.
 While incentivizing this will certainly increase your reconstruction error, you might want this.
 Forcing all the points to cluster more closely together could cause the latent space between and around latent points more meaningful, since they correspond to actual data points.

 ##### First experiment, MNIST digits